-Booking Car Rentals in Greece
+Booking Car Rentals

 Most online travel companies offer car rentals in Greece.
-You can check aggregators, such as our partner Kayak, which posts prices from many US car rental companies operating in Greece, or you can do searches on almost any of the major travel booking engines.
+You can check aggregators, such as Kayak, which posts prices from many US car rental companies operating in Greece, or you can do searches on almost any of the major travel booking engines.

 You can also book through the U.S.-based websites for many major car rental agencies operating in Greece, such as Budget, Avis, and Hertz.
 This is often cheaper than going to the national sites for these same companies in Greece.

 Airport rentals in Greece, as is true everywhere, will be generally more expensive, though this may not be the case if you have booked ahead.
 The drive into Athens is relatively easy but can be confusing for jet-lagged, first-time travelers in Greece.
 You may prefer to rent from your hotel in Athens or at a local agency.
 This also applies to Thessaloniki.
 On the smaller islands, the rental car agencies may be only located at the airport, so you'll end up renting from them regardless.

 Is it a Good Idea to Rent a Car?

 Driving in Greece can be seemingly more stressful than driving in the U.S., but this does depend on what you're used to.
 One constant is that the "major" urban streets are often surprisingly narrow and complicated, and signage can be absent or small enough to miss.

 Outside of the cities, the roads can be winding and steep, with many switchbacks.
 But if you want to really experience Greece, especially mainland locations, having your own rental car is almost essential.
 There are so many "minor" archaeological sites which buses will zoom right by.
 Your alternative is to hire a car and a driver, but expect to pay hundreds per day and up for this type of service.